sumkincpp/tft-feather-prometheus/README.md

 - Board used: Adafruit Feather ESP32-S3 TFT with ESP32S3
 - Sensors: BME680, SCD41

 > Note: I had not checked what happens if you don't have display.
-I think it should work, but I'm not sure.
+I think it may work without problems.

 ## Features